-The Sustainable Gardening Program focuses on an environmentally responsible approach and reflects the underlying philosophy of the Horticulture Center of the Pacific — that we are stewards, not owners, of the land and that we only work with nature, not control it; that we will lead, enrich and educate our community in sustainable horticulture.
+The Sustainable Gardening Program focuses on an environmentally responsible approach and reflects the underlying philosophy of the Horticulture Center of the Pacific.
+This is that we are stewards, not owners, of the land and that we only work with nature, not control it.
+Furthermore, we will lead, enrich and educate our community in sustainable horticulture.

-The Sustainable Gardening Program curriculum will be a combination of classroom instruction and field trips and will be augmented by home study and assignments.
+The Sustainable Gardening Program curriculum is a combination of classroom instruction and field trips.
+These teachings are augmented by home study and assignments.
 Local experts will add their particular knowledge with in-class lectures.
-The program texts are Sustainable Gardening and West Coast: Natural Insect, Weed & Disease Control.
+The program texts are:-

-The instruction is relevant and up-to-date and covers all the gardening basics:
+The gardening course is relevant and up-to-date and covers all the gardening basics:-